 Resignation from Employment

 The insurance company may require you to resign your employment when you settle.
-Although you have no legal obligation to do so, as a practical matter many workers’ companies will refuse to settle your claim unless you sign a resignation.
+Although you have no legal obligation to do so, as a practical matter many workers’ comp insurance companies will refuse to settle your claim unless you sign a resignation.
 If you used your twelve-week Family and Medical Leave time, under most circumstances quitting is not a problem.
 Unless you have protection under a union contract, Pennsylvania is an "at will" employment state, which means that an employer can let you go for any reason at all, except for some limited reasons specifically prohibited by federal and state law.
 Quitting, therefore, is often meaningless because your employer is not required to re-hire you anyway.
 Nonetheless, you need to consider what may happen to other benefits you may have if you resign.

 Are you entitled to disability pension benefits through your employer?
 If so, what impact will settlement have on your right to receive those benefits?
 If you are a member of a labor union, there may be many benefits available to you, and you need to understand the impact resignation will have on your right to collect these benefits.
 Some union contracts require your employer to pay for health insurance and other benefits while you are out for a work injury.
 If so, you may lose that right if you resign your employment.